What’s the Latest on Medicare Drug Price Negotiations?

-At the same time, CBO suggested that savings could potentially be achieved under a defined set of circumstances.
-For example, CBO said that in order to obtain price discounts, the Secretary would need authority to establish a formulary that included some drugs and excluded others and imposed other utilization management restrictions, in much the same way that private Part D plans do.
+At the same time, CBO suggested that savings could potentially be achieved under a defined set of circumstances; for example, if the Secretary were given the authority to establish a formulary that included some drugs and excluded others and imposed other utilization management restrictions, in much the same way that private Part D plans do.
 Savings could also be achieved if the Secretary were authorized to set drug prices administratively or take regulatory action against companies that did not offer discounts of a certain magnitude.

 “Negotiation is likely to be effective only if it is accompanied by some source of pressure on drug manufacturers to secure price concessions.
 The authority to establish a formulary, set prices administratively, or take other regulatory action against firms failing to offer price reductions could give the Secretary the ability to obtain significant discounts in negotiations with drug companies”.
 CBO, April 2007.